 Tip: Carefully completing each line item ensures your invoice is clear, professional, and easy for customers to understand.

-2. Invoice from Existing Bookings (appears only when an existing customer is selected in Section 4)
+Invoice from Existing Bookings (appears only when an existing customer is selected in Step 4)

 Easily create an invoice from one or more of the customer’s existing bookings.
 The selected bookings, along with their services and pricing, are automatically added to save time and ensure accuracy.
 To include bookings, click Add Bookings and select the desired bookings from the pop-up dialog.